 What Does Outcome-Led Communications Mean in Financial Services?

-It means designing and measuring communications based on whether they help customers take meaningful actions and reach better outcomes, not just whether messages were opened or clicked.
+It means designing and measuring communications based on whether they help customers take meaningful actions and reach better outcomes, rather than focusing only on opens or clicks.

 Why Do Pensions Communications Often Fail to Drive Action?